rodrigols89/studies/modules/ai-codes/docs/ann-dp/README.md

 ## Artificial Neural Networks Inspiration

-> “Artificial” neural networks are inspired by the organic brain, translated to the computer.
+> *Artificial Neural Networks are inspired by the organic brain, translated to the computer.

 ![img](images/ann-inspiration-01.png)